GLOBAL Alert Overide

 Note: Many of these colors should look familiar because most of them, including the primary orange and blue, have not changed.
 Several colors in the secondary and accent palettes have changed, so even if they look similar to those you’ve used in the past, use this guide to ensure that you are using the correct colors.

 Our color palette is bold and distinctive.
-It relies primarily on our heritage colors of orange and blue – and generous white space.
-Secondary colors are used for deeper content levels in layouts and for breaking up headlines.
-We create a modern look that elevates our momentum by leaning on our heritage colors and plenty of open space.
+It relies primarily on our traditional colors of orange and blue – and generous white space.
+Secondary colors are used for deeper content levels in layouts.

 Note: Always use the color values listed in this section when using color builds.
 They have been adjusted for the best screen and print reproduction and may not match Pantone Color Bridge breakdowns.